mikro-orm/mikro-orm/docs/versioned_docs/version-4.4/installation.md

 > when calling `MikroORM.init()`.

 > Note: When importing a dump file you need `multipleStatements: true` in your
 > configuration.
-Please check the configuartion documentation for more information.
+Please check the configuration documentation for more information.

 Now you can start [defining your entities](defining-entities.md).